 On August 20, 1946, Odette Sansom was awarded the George Cross by the King and the Legion d'Honneur from France.
 When her first husband died she married Peter Churchill and in 1956 when that marriage was dissolved she later married wine importer Geoffrey Hallowes who had also served in the SOE in France.
 In 1994, the year before she died, she paid an emotional visit to the concentration camp at Ravensbrück (now a memorial site) her first visit since she left the camp in 1945.

-One of the most outstanding female German secret agents of the war and the only female agent captured in Britain.
+One of the most outstanding female German secret agents of the war and the only female Nazi agent captured in Scotland.
 Born Vera Staritzka in 1912 in Kiev, the daughter of a Danish merchant.
 As an infant she was adopted and after the Bolshevik Revolution her adopted family settled in Copenhagen, Denmark.
 She trained as a dancer and later took up night club work in Paris.
-We next hear of Vera in Hamburg, as the mistress of Major Hilmar Dierks, the naval intelligence expert of the Hamburg Abwehr (the counter-intelligence department of the German High Command) Her elder brother, Christian Frederik Schalburg, became a prominent member of the Danish Nazi party but was later killed on the Eastern Front in 1942 while a member of a Waffen SS unit.
+We next hear of Vera in Hamburg, as the mistress of Major Hilmar Dierks, the naval intelligence expert of the Hamburg Abwehr (the counter-intelligence department of the German High Command under Admiral Canaris) Her elder brother, Christian Frederik Schalburg, became a prominent member of the Danish Nazi party but was later killed on the Eastern Front in 1942 while a member of a Waffen SS unit.
 (An uncle of theirs, Ernest Schalburg, had lived in London for thirty years and became a pilot officer in the Royal Air Force).
-Recruited by Dierks into the Abwehr, Vera soon made a name for herself as Germany's top female spy.
+Recruited by Dierks into the Abwehr, Vera soon made a name for herself as Germany's most beautiful spy.

 It is assumed that she 'turned' and worked for British Intelligence until the end of the war.
 Parts of the Military Intelligence (MI5) files (now the UK National Archives) on Vera Chalburg, have still to be released.